Israel and Gaza militants exchange fire after deadly strikes

 Lapid, a centrist former TV host and author, has experience in diplomacy having served as foreign minister in the outgoing government, but has thin security credentials.
 A conflict with Gaza could burnish his standing and give him a boost as he faces off against former Prime Minister Benjamin Netanyahu, a security hawk who led the country during three of its four wars with Hamas.

+Egypt on Saturday intensified efforts to prevent escalation, communicating with Israel, the Palestinians and the United States to keep Hamas from joining the fighting, an Egyptian intelligence official said.
+The official spoke on condition of anonymity because he was not authorized to talk to the media.

-The Palestinian Health Ministry said a 5-year-old girl and a 23-year-old woman were among those killed in Gaza, without differentiating between civilian and militant casualties.
+The Palestinian Health Ministry put the toll at 15 killed and said more than 80 were wounded.
+The ministry did not differentiate between civilians and militants.
 The Israeli military said early estimates were that around 15 fighters were killed.
-Dozens were wounded.

-Islamic Jihad said Taiseer al-Jabari, its commander for northern Gaza, was among the dead.
-He had succeeded another militant killed in an airstrike in 2019.
-That set off a heavy round of fighting between Israel and the militant group.

-Hundreds marched in a funeral procession for him and others who were killed, with many mourners waving Palestinian and Islamic Jihad flags and calling for revenge.
+The latest round of Israel-Gaza violence was rooted in the arrest earlier this week of a senior Islamic Jihad leader in the West Bank, part of a monthlong Israeli military operation in the territory.
+A teen Islamic Jihad member was also killed in a gunbattle.

+Israel then closed roads around Gaza and sent reinforcements to the border, warning of retaliation.
+On Friday, it killed Islamic Jihad's commander for northern Gaza, Taiseer al-Jabari, in a strike on a Gaza City apartment building.

+Other Israeli strikes overnight largely hit on the outskirts of Gaza City or in rural areas, targeting what Israel said were rocket launchers, rocket building sites and Islamic Jihad camps.

-Israeli media showed the skies above southern and central Israel lighting up with rockets and interceptors from Israel's Iron Dome missile-defense system.
-It wasn't immediately clear how many rockets were launched, and there were no immediate reports of casualties on the Israeli side.
+Overnight, Israeli media showed the skies above southern and central Israel lighting up with rockets and interceptors from Israel's Iron Dome missile-defense system.

-Overnight, Israel struck rocket launchers, rocket building sites and Islamic Jihad positions.
-It also arrested 19 Islamic Jihad militants in the West Bank, the military said.

 The U.N. special envoy to the region, Tor Wennesland, said: "The launching of rockets must cease immediately, and I call on all sides to avoid further escalation."